Google Pixel 2 Rumors: Google’s Smaller Pixel Looks Outdated, But At Least The Pixel 2 XL Will Be A Stunner

-The Google Pixel 2 and Pixel 2 XL might very well be the last flagship phones that would be released this year from the smartphone industry’s biggest manufacturers.
-As leaks continue to emerge about the upcoming Google-branded devices, however, a particularly interesting detail surfaced — one of the Pixel 2 smartphones would look severely outdated while the other would be quite a stunner.
+The Google Pixel 2 and Pixel 2 XL might very well be the last flagship phones that will be released this year from the smartphone industry’s biggest manufacturers.
+As leaks continue to emerge about the upcoming Google-branded devices, however, a particularly interesting detail surfaced — one of the Pixel 2 smartphones looks severely outdated, while the other looks to be quite a stunner.

 The Pixel line of smartphones is Google’s way of dipping its toe into the hyper-competitive premium smartphone industry.
 After making a name for itself in the budget, bang-for-your-buck market with its Nexus smartphone line, the Pixel series was Google’s first attempt at making a flagship device with flagship prices.
 So far, the first-generation Pixels were well-received, though their somewhat outdated designs left much to be desired.